Tomas-Machado/Tomas-Machado/README.md

-## Hi there 👋
+## Hi there 👋 I'm Tomás

 ## About me!

-- 😁 I’m currently pursuing a Bachelor’s degree in Computer Engineering at University of Minho.
+- 😁 Currently pursuing a Bachelor’s degree in Computer Engineering at University of Minho.
 - 🥳 I am a 23 year old and from The Azores, Portugal.
-- 🛣️ I’m eager to start my career in Mobile Application Development.
+- 🛣️ Eager to start my career in Mobile Application Development.
-- 🤗 I’m fluent in Portuguese and English.
+- 🤗 Fluent in Portuguese and English.
 - ⌛ Learning German, Italian and Spanish.
-- ✌️ Plan to start French after.
 - 🔛 Focused on improving my skills everyday.

 <br>